-M&E Thursday Talk – Escaping ‘Perpetual Beginnings’: Challenges & Opportunities for Local Atrocity Prevention in the DRC
+M&E Thursday Talk – Challenges & Opportunities for Local Atrocity Prevention in the DRC

-On Thursday, May 6th, at 10:00am EDT, Megan Renoir, Dimitri Kotsiras, and Aji Ceesay, Peace Direct‘s Programmes and Research team, will lead our M&E Thursday Talk discussion on “Escaping ‘Perpetual Beginnings’: Challenges and Opportunities for Local Atrocity Prevention in the DRC”.
+On May 6th, 2021, Megan Renoir, Dimitri Kotsiras, and Aji Ceesay, Peace Direct‘s Programmes and Research team, led our M&E Thursday Talk discussion on “Escaping ‘Perpetual Beginnings’: Challenges and Opportunities for Local Atrocity Prevention in the DRC”.

 Between 2017 and 2020, violence against civilians was up by 54% compared to the previous seven years in the Democratic Republic of Congo (DRC).
 The Congolese government is unable to provide effective protection of its citizens from atrocities, which means that local people carry out many atrocity prevention activities themselves.
 However, despite the vital role that civil society groups are playing by stepping in to stop violence, significant gaps remain that impact the effectiveness of local atrocity prevention work.